joravkumar/GCTranscriptionConnector-Google/README.md

   - python-dotenv
   - google-cloud-speech
   - google-generativeai
+  - openai

 - **Google Cloud Account:**
-  - Required for Google Cloud Speech-to-Text API access.
+  - Required for Google Cloud Speech-to-Text API access if using Google as the speech provider.
   - Set up a service account and download the JSON key.

+- **OpenAI API Key:**
+  - Required for OpenAI Speech-to-Text API access if using OpenAI as the speech provider.
+  - Obtain from OpenAI's platform.

 - **Google Gemini API Key:**
   - Required for translation services.